noahehall/theBookOfNoah/architecture/rdbms_database_design.md

          - i.e. the `logical schema` stays unchanged even though changes are made to the file organization/storage structures/storage devices/indexing strategy

 # fundamental concepts
+## database types
+   - based on data model
+      - relational (e.g. mysql)
+         - table oriented
+      - hierarchical
+      - network
+      - objects (e.g. mongodb)
+         - object-oriented
+         - combine database capabilities with object-oriented programming language capabilities
+   - based on user numbers
+      - single-user database
+         - only supports one user at a time
+      - multiuser database
+         - supports multiple concurrent users
+   - based on distribution
+      - centralized systems
+         - the dbms and database are stored at a single site that is used by several other systems too
+      - distributed database system
+         - the actual database and the dbms software are distributed fromvarious sites that are connected by a computer network
+      - homogeneous distributed database systems
+         - use the same dbms software from multiple sites to permit data exchange beteween these various sites
+         - e.g. buyer and seller using the same DBMS software and interfacing with each others data
+      - heterogeneous distributed database systems
 ## database
    - a shared collection of related data used to support the activities of a particular organization
    - properties